zcash/zips/draft-zip-xxx-wallet-eos-eol.rst

 ==========

 Cryptocurrency peer-to-peer networks are designed to be long-lived decentralized systems that should tolerate the pass of time.
-While it is expected that the network implementing these decentralized protocols live indefinitely, wallet applications might be subject to shorter lifecycles.
+While it is considered that the network implementing these decentralized protocols would live indefinitely, wallet applications might be subject to shorter lifecycles.
 There are many reasons for them to reach a point in time where they will longer able to keep functioning.
 Whatever the reason might be, this document considers that the result for end-users is indistinct: they will not be able to carry on their usual activities